 The Okabe farmers cooperative offers us this Gyokuro produced following the covered method of cultivation giving it its characteristic taste from shade.
-The soft green liquor is sweet, full, and imbued with intense hints of green vegetable (spinach) and berries.
-A mellow and textured tea for traditional style enthusiasts.

 This Corean tea is entirely picked and transformed by hand.
 The result is of a rare complexity: sweet scents of green peas, kombu seaweed and raisins; body dominated by herbal aromas with hints of chestnuts and peat; lightly tart and marine-like finish with fruity and floral undertones.
-A true delight for both mind and body.